DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

+We further conduct a series of ablation studies to better understand the contribution of each component in DuFFin.
+First, we evaluate the performance of Trigger-DuFFin and Knowledge-DuFFin individually across the three protected models.
+As shown in Fig. \ref{fig:ablation}, both fingerprinting methods perform well on their own, except for Trigger-DuFFin on Llama, where the performance is relatively lower.
+Second, we observe that combining the two levels of fingerprinting leads to improved verification accuracy.
+Specifically, DuFFin achieves consistently better performance than either single-level variant.
+Finally, to examine how different similarity metrics affect Knowledge-DuFFin, we additionally test Jaccard Similarity and Edit Distance.
+The results suggest that Knowledge-DuFFin is generally robust to the choice of similarity metric, although Hamming Distance yields slightly better performance on two out of the three models.

-To answer \textbf{RQ3}, we conduct experiments to explore the impact of different sizes of the secret key on the performance of both fingerprints.
-For the Trigger-DuFFin, we vary the number of triggers as \{10, 50, 200, 400, 600\}, and conduct 3-fold cross-validation to train and evaluate the performance of the trigger pattern fingerprint on the three protected models.
-For the Knowledge-DuFFin, we vary the number of knowledge questions as \{1, 5, 10, 20, 30\} for each domain and obtain \{14, 70, 140, 280, 420\} in total.
-We repeat experiments three times per value and average the results.
-We report the IP-ROC for both fingerprints.
-As shown in Fig.~\ref{fig:trigger_numbers}, we observed that: \begin{itemize}[leftmargin=*] \item For Trigger-DuFFin, increasing the number of triggers (except for two outliers at 50 for Qwen) improves performance, as more triggers allow the extractor to capture model-specific patterns more effectively. \item The Knowledge-DuFFin is less sensitive to the number of questions.
-Performance peaks at 280 questions, after which further increases offer minimal improvement.
-Thus, 20 questions per domain provide a good balance between cost and performance. \end{itemize}
+Moreover, we examine how the size of the secret key affects fingerprint performance.
+For Trigger-DuFFin, we vary the number of triggers {10, 50, 200, 400, 600} and evaluate using 3-fold cross-validation across three protected models.
+For Knowledge-DuFFin, we vary the number of questions per domain {1, 5, 10, 20, 30}, totaling up to 420 questions, and repeat each setting three times.
+As shown in Fig.~\ref{fig:trigger_numbers}, we find that: (a) Trigger-DuFFin performance generally improves with more triggers, as a larger trigger set better captures model-specific patterns. (b) Knowledge-DuFFin is less sensitive to question count.
+Its performance peaks at 280 questions, suggesting that 20 questions per domain offer an effective trade-off between cost and accuracy.